SANCTUARY-Systems/Peregrine-Hypervisor/README.md

 # The Peregrine Real-Time Hypervisor

 Peregrine is a real-time hypervisor with a strong security focus, initially supporting aarch64 (64-bit Armv8 CPUs).
+More information on the hypervisor's properties and capabilities can found [here
+](./Peregrine.pdf)

 ## Building Peregrine
 This repository only contains the actual hypervisor code.
 For evaluation, please consider the [build repository](https://github.com/SANCTUARY-Systems/Peregrine).